WSJP (AM)

-WSJP (1640 kHz) is an American AM radio station licensed to Sussex, Wisconsin and owned by Relevant Radio.
-It broadcasts Catholic-based religious programming; along with WSJP-FM (100.1), it is one of two Relevant Radio stations in the Milwaukee metropolitan area.
+WSJP (1640 kHz) is an American AM radio station licensed to Sussex, Wisconsin, and owned by Relevant Radio.
+It broadcasts Catholic-based religious programming; along with WSJP-FM 100.1, it is one of two Relevant Radio stations in the Milwaukee metropolitan area.

 History

 WSJP began as the "expanded band" twin to a station broadcasting on the standard AM band, which originally signed on in 1979, as WCQL (Waukesha County's Quality Listening), a highly directional daytime-only station licensed to Pewaukee on 1370 kHz.
 After a failure to generate adequate ratings or revenue with an adult standards format, that station's owners, George and Mary Scoufis (SKR Incorporated), experimented with contemporary Christian music until 1983, when it was sold to a group called Dri-Four Incorporated (which later became L & L Pewaukee Ventures).
 Those investors expanded the operation into a 24-hour station (requiring the change in community of license to Sussex), changed the call sign to WGNW and launched a news/talk format.
 However the low-power directional signal prevented the station from ever seriously competing against powerhouses like WTMJ and WISN.

 In 1985, the owners ended the news-talk format, and entered into a local marketing agreement (LMA) with Wisconsin Petra Productions, which changed the callsign to WKSH, re-branded the station as KS-14 and programmed a Christian rock music format.
 Later, a group called Heir Force Ministries operated the station for a number of years.
-In the 1990s, the station's programming was taken over by Life Message, who changed the format to an even more conservative mix of teaching and inspirational music, which continued until L & L sold the station to Disney in 2002, for $2.6 million.
+In the 1990s, the station's programming was taken over by Life Message, who changed the format to an even more conservative mix of teaching and inspirational music, which continued until L & L sold the station to The Walt Disney Company in 2002, for $2.6 million.